HireDale/daleydose/help-files.md

 View available windows and their functions in the application.

 - [**Home Window**](/daleydose/window-home)
   View the **Home** window and its field and button definitions.
-The **Home** window is the default interface of the application, where you can create and edit a patient’s prescription.
+This window enables you to create and edit a patient’s prescription.

 - [**Add Medication Window**](/daleydose/window-add-medication)
   View the **Add Medication** window and its field and button definitions.
 This window enables you to add, edit, and remove medications from the current prescription.